25 Boeing Retirement FAQs

 4. What is the Boeing Voluntary Investment Plan (VIP)?

-The Boeing Voluntary Investment Plan (VIP) allows employees to contribute a portion of their salary to a tax-deferred investment account.
-Boeing may also match a percentage of employee contributions, providing an additional incentive for saving for retirement.
+The Boeing Voluntary Investment Plan (VIP) allows employees to contribute a portion of their salary to a 401(k) investment account.
+Boeing also matches a percentage of employee contributions, providing an additional incentive for saving for retirement.

 Hear from Real Boeing Retirement Clients